-Completely close the air screw (until a slight reseating resistance is felt) then back off screw: 1 turn ± 1/8.
+Completely close the air screw (until a slight reseating resistance is felt) then back off screw as specified.

 B) Throttle Slide Adjustment

 WARNING: Ensure the engine is turned OFF, prior to the throttle slide adjustment.

 With the throttle cable adjuster jam nut unlocked, press the throttle lever against the handle grip.